 generally held at the Libby Conference Center at the Minnesota State Fairgrounds in St. Paul.
 If you plan to attend, please check with a board member to verify date and location.

 Our next meeting will be held on August 19

 See the Animal Health Studies Database listing of clinical studies and research projects from American Veterinary Medical Association (AVMA).

 Go here for lots of links and downloads on purebred organizations and agencies.
 Learn more about breeding, buying a purebred puppy and get information on finding a breed that is right for you.

 Bill criminalizing false service dogs passes On Thursday, April 19, Minnesota Senators unanimously approved legislation making misrepresentation of a service dog a crime.

 The new Minnesota breeder licensing bill passed in 2014 after years of negotiating and compromise.
 The main points are that commercial breeders, those who possess 10 or more intact animals that produce 5 or more litters in a year, must be licensed with the State of Minnesota.

 Inspection of kennels will be through the MN Board of Animal Health (BAH).
-The bill requires registration by affected breeders now (July 2014) and licensing in place by next July 1, 2015.
-Breeders may apply for the license now.
+The bill requires registration and licensing by affected breeders as of July 1, 2015.
 For more information see the Minnesota Veterinary Association web site: or BAH

 As a practical matter, this bill does not affect the average hobby breeder.
 Who are these people?
 They are the reputable breeders who breed to improve the breed, who show their dogs in breed competition, obedience, herding, hunting test agility and more.
 These are breeders who live with their dogs in their home, perhaps breeding 1-2 litters per year, or maybe no litters some years.